robertavram/Linux-Server-Configuration/readme.md

 <h4 id="2-user-grader-can-sudo-to-root-and-the-password-has-been-set-securely">2.
-User “grader” can sudo to root and the password has been set securely.</h4>
+User “grader” can sudo to root and the password has been set securely</h4>

-<h4 id="3-remote-users-other-then-grader-have-been-disabled">3.
-Remote users other then ‘grader’ have been disabled.</h4>
+<h4 id="3-disallow-everyone-else-but-grader-from-ssh">3.
+Disallow everyone else but ‘grader’ from ssh</h4>

 <blockquote>
   <blockquote>
-    <p>add grader to the list of AllowedUsers for ssh <br>
+    <p>Add grader to the list of AllowedUsers for ssh <br>
-    done this by adding AllowUsers grader to sshd_config <a href="https://www.digitalocean.com/community/tutorials/how-to-tune-your-ssh-daemon-configuration-on-a-linux-vps">Digital Ocean 3</a> <br>
+    Do this by adding AllowUsers grader to sshd_config <a href="https://www.digitalocean.com/community/tutorials/how-to-tune-your-ssh-daemon-configuration-on-a-linux-vps">Digital Ocean 3</a> <br>
     $ <code>if grep -q "AllowUsers" /etc/ssh/sshd_config; then</code> <br>
     $ <code>word='AllowUsers'</code> <br>
     $ <code>rep='AllowUsers grader'</code> <br>